-Dr. Michael M. Njuguna is the Deputy Chief Executive Officer, holding a substantive portfolio of Director Finance, Administration, Human Resources Management and Business Development.
-He is part of the team that has provided strategic leadership at Africa Harvest in the last ten years by being a member of the senior management team involved in organizational policy formulation, strategy development and implementation.
-[Read More]
+MICHAEL M. NJUGUNA is the Deputy Chief Executive Officer, also holding a substantive portfolio of Director Food Nutritional Security and Sustainable Livelihoods of Smallholders program.
+He has provided strategic leadership at Africa Harvest in the last 14 years by being a member of the senior management team involved in organizational policy formulation, strategy development and implementation, as well as supervision and evaluation of the program at Africa Harvest.

 MICHAEL SHIKWE Currently serves as the Senior Corporate Manger at Africa Harvest and manages the Finance, Administration and New Business Development Program and his role within the senior management team involves organizational policy formulation, business advisory services and general corporate counseling of running the organization.
 Managing the overall programs budget on behalf of the CEO , monitoring expenditure and costs against delivered and realised benefits as the projects progresses.